nathan-alden-sr/stardew-valley/min-max/1.5/weapons.md

 After obtaining your first [Prismatic Shard](https://stardewvalleywiki.com/Prismatic_Shard) from [Skull Cavern](https://stardewvalleywiki.com/Skull_Cavern), visit the three pillars in [The Desert](https://stardewcommunitywiki.com/The_Desert).
 While the Prismatic Shard is selected, touch the tile at the center of the three pillars.
 The game will take the Prismatic Shard and award you the [Galaxy Sword](https://stardewvalleywiki.com/Galaxy_Sword).

-If you happen to acquire your first Prismatic Sword in early floors of Skull Cavern, it may be beneficial to exit and acquire the Galaxy Sword, then re-enter Skull Cavern.
+If you happen to acquire your first Prismatic Shard in early floors of Skull Cavern, it may be beneficial to exit and acquire the Galaxy Sword, then re-enter Skull Cavern.
 The Galaxy Sword makes combat much more efficient.

 ## Infinity Blade